xzuzui/storytime/README.md

 I never had an answer, mind turned against a lie.

-But now that I have one waiting; one honest; hopeful; true, it’s much too late to kiss your grave and say that I love you.
+But now that I have one waiting; one honest; hopeful; true, but it’s much too late to kiss your grave and say that I love you.

 ˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔
 　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚ 　　　　 ˚　.˚　　　　✦　　　.　　. 　 ˚　.